webaccess/SESTA-FMS/README.md

 ### Frontend
 - Technology used: ReactJS
 - Steps for project setup:
+  - Create a file .env
+  - Copy contents of file .env.txt to file .env
   - In terminal use commands below:

     ``` cd webapp ```